 #5.
 The rate of abortion in countries that restrict access is actually higher (37%) than in countries that allow abortion on request (34%), indicating that legal restrictions are a blunt instrument to reduce abortion rates (Sedgh et al, Lancet 2016).

 #6.
-Death from abortion is now the second leading cause of death in pregnancy and childbirth (the first is hemorrhage), claiming an estimated 44,000 of 293,000 maternal deaths in 2013 (Global Burden of Disease 2013).
+Death from abortion is a leading cause of death in pregnancy and childbirth, claiming an estimated 20,000 of 231,000 maternal deaths (Global Burden of Disease 2016).
 Among women aged 20 to 24 abortion complications are now the tenth leading cause of all deaths, claiming as many lives as malaria (Mokdad et al, Lancet 2016).

 #7.
 Meeting all unmet need for modern contraception would avert 24 million abortions among women, 3.2 million among adolescent women aged 15 to 19, every year (Guttmacher 2014 and 2016).